natareo/assembly-workshop-2021/README.md

 1. Those with little to no experience with software development in Hoon and on the Urbit platform.
 2. Those with Hoon School-tier exposure to the Hoon programming language.

-We have capped the workshop at 90 participants for classroom management.

 ##  Outline